gordonwatts/hep-programming-hints/servicex-hints.md

 Fetching data is two steps.
 First, construct a query.
 Second, execute the query against a dataset.

+Important Note: Moving data out of ServiceX and into awkward arrays is expensive.
+If there is something you can do to reduce the amount of data out of ServiceX it is worth doing it.
+For example, if you know that you'll never use jets with less than 40 GeV, you can filter jets at the ServiceX level.

 ## A Simple Full Example

 This example fetches the jet $p_T$'s from a PHYSLITE formatted xAOD data sample stored by `rucio`.